 On December 19, 1996, Joe Roy Metheny, was charged with the murders of three women in three separate incidents.
 He confessed to killing a male victim, as well, and in time he admitted to killing at least 10 people, however it was what he did with the bodies that was the most nauseating aspect of his crimes.

 In August 1995, the massively obese Baltimore resident had beaten the rap for killing two homeless men with an ax.
 He had, however, actually been hanging around homeless camps, preying on prostitutes and other vulnerable women there.

 Ultimately, Joe Metheny confessed to an array of transgressions that included eating and grinding up his victims’ body parts, which he would then mix with pork and beef that he served to customers at his roadside open-pit barbecue stand.

 So that’s how he got his nickname, “The Cannibal.”

 According to his own statements, the murderous rage began in the summer of 1994.
 He was a truck driver at the time living in South Baltimore, Maryland.
 His crack-addicted wife left him and took their six-year-old son.

-Six months after the incident, he learned his ex had fallen on hard times and staying with another man on the side of the city under a bridge.
-Their son apparently, had been taken away by the authorities due to neglect.
+Six months after the incident, he learned his ex had fallen on hard times and was staying with another man on the side of the city under a bridge.
+Their son apparently had been taken away by the authorities due to neglect.
 Upon hearing this, Metheny grabbed an axe and went to the bridge to search for the drug-induced pair.

 Quoting his statements: “They were not there.
 But the two homeless motherfuckers they got high with were down there.
 They were passed out on some old stinking mattress and that’s where they were when I left, except there were dead from being chopped up.”